Cruise ship is held off California coast for virus testing

 Assistant Health Secretary Brett Giroir cited a model that included mild cases to say the U.S. could expect a death rate somewhere between 0.1% — like seasonal flu — and 1%.
 The risk is highest for older people and anyone with conditions such as heart or lung disease, diabetes or suppressed immune systems, such as from cancer treatments.

-Meanwhile, public officials in Washington came under pressure to take more aggressive steps against the outbreak, including closing schools and canceling large events.
-At least 70 cases have been reported in the state most them in the Seattle area, where researchers say the virus may have been circulating undetected for weeks.
+At least 70 coronavirus cases have been reported in Washington state, most them in the Seattle area, where researchers say the virus may have been circulating undetected for weeks.

-Acting on their own, some major Seattle-areabusinesses, including Microsoft and outdoor gear manufacturer REI, have shut down some operations or urged employees to work from home, while the 22,000-student Northshore district north of Seattle announced it will close for up to two weeks as a precaution.
+Some major Seattle-area businesses, including Microsoft, Amazon and outdoor gear manufacturer REI, have shut down some operations or urged employees to work from home, while the 22,000-student Northshore district announced it will close for up to two weeks as a precaution.
+The two tech giants together employ more than 100,000 people in the region.

+With many commuters off the road, traffic on the Seattle area’s notoriously congested freeways was much lighter Thursday.

 Seattle’s King County is buying a motel for $4 million to house coronavirus patients and hopes to have the first of them in place within days at the 84-room EconoLodge in Kent, about 20 miles (32 km) from Seattle.
 The rooms’ doors open to the outside rather than to a central hallway, reducing the likelihood of contact between patients.